 Integration between Hitachi ID Identity and Access Management Suite and smart card systems includes:

-The web server hosting Hitachi ID Suite can be configured to authenticate users with their smart cards.
+The web server hosting Hitachi ID Suite can be configured to authenticate users with smart cards.
 Hitachi ID Suite is then configured to trust authentication information it receives from the web server, thereby allowing users to sign into the Hitachi ID Suite application with their smart card, rather than by typing a login ID and/or password.

 Hitachi ID Password Manager allows users to reset a forgotten PIN on their smart card: